-A continuing series of online Master Classes focused on the Major Plays of Anton Chekhov.
+A continuing series of online Master Classes, Webinars and Workshops focused on the Major Plays of Anton Chekhov.
 Bruce is also available for private coaching.
 Each session will last 60-90 minutes, during which I will work with a pair of professional actors on scenes they have prepared.
 You are welcome to attend individual webinars or the entire series.
 A short period of questions and answers from attendees will close out each class.

 Bruce Katzman’s bio and testimonials to his work are found here